 This is Team Austin's 4th year in the WNC Run/Walk for Autism.
 Our goal is to make Austin's team one of the largest groups in attendance this year.
 Our family adores being surrounded by our tribe... and Austin LOVES having his own team.
 We hope you'll join us by running, walking, donating - or just coming out to support our family and other families affected by Autism.
 See you on Sept.
 14th!

-Austin is now in 1st grade.
-He is doing well socially and enjoys Math.
-He has a fantastic tutor from St. Gerard House and also participates in the Connect program afterschool (social skills class.)
-He is in his 2nd year in an all-boys hip hop class at Pat's School of Dance and is looking forward to his recital.
-The teachers and assistants are amazing with him at the studio and he loves to dance now, just like his big sister.
-His current favorite activities include any game on the Nintendo Switch, Minecraft and ride his Hoverboard.
-He also loves to bike ride and a few months ago figured out how to ride without training wheels!
+Austin is now in 2nd grade.
+He is doing very well socially and actually kinda enjoys Math.
+He has two fantastic tutors that we have hired from St. Gerard House.
+We are doing our best to teach him how to read - we are hopeful it'll click soon.
+He is in his 3rd year in an all-boys hip hop class at Pat's School of Dance - the teachers and assistants are amazing with him at the studio and he loves to dance now, just like his big sister.
+His current favorite activities include playing any game on the Nintendo Switch, Minecraft on his iPad and riding his Hoverboard.

 We always knew there was something unique about our beautiful little boy, Austin.
 From a very young age, he struggled in daycares, group activities, crowds and in many other everyday places.
 He was super sensitive to noises, smells and certain lights.
 Austin's temper would go from calm to aggressive in a heartbeat, often for no apparent reason.
 He had trouble sitting still and focusing on anything but trains and the iPad.
 He loved to play by himself and only seemed to enjoy certain textures of food (meat!).
 Austin was falling behind with social, behavioral and academic development.
 He struggled to stay successful in daycares.
 We never knew what his reaction would be to any situation, and, as a family, we adapted around his needs the best we could.
 We kept hearing "he's fine" or "he just needs some time to catch up", but his daily struggles kept getting worse...